Pharmacy Residency

 Residency is just the first step!
 Our program prepares pharmacists for clinical patient care positions in integrated healthcare models, academic faculty positions, or PGY2 training.

-PCHC’s Pharmacy Practice Residency was established in 2011.
-Initially starting with a single resident in one residency program, we have grown to have multiple PGY1 residents and a robust resident alumni group.
+PCHC’s Community Pharmacy Residency was established in 2011.
+Initially starting with a single resident in one residency program, we have grown to have multiple residents, a second residency program, and a robust resident alumni group.

 - Patient-Centered Dispensing